Road Work Advisories

-For regional traffic information, go to TripCheck.com.
+- For regional travel impact information, visit TripCheck.com.

 Current City of Eugene Roadwork Advisories

-Major road construction is scheduled for the week of November 24, weather permitting.
+Major road construction is scheduled for the week of October 25, weather permitting.
 Use caution in work zones and obey traffic control signage and flaggers.
 Links to additional project information can be found at www.eugene-or.gov/roadwork.
 For real-time traffic impacts, go to TripCheck.com or twitter.com/EugenePW.

 CITY OF EUGENE:

 South Willamette (24th – 29th Ave): The traveling public will experience lane shifts in the north and south bound directions as road crews reconstruct the sidewalk, driveways, and roadway.
 In addition to new concrete, there will be additional lighting for pedestrians and vehicles, and street trees to enhance the entire corridor experience.
 While traveling through, please watch for cones delineating the temporary travel lane.
 Driveways are open for public use.
 Currently there are stop signs controlling the intersection of 27th Ave & Willamette as the traffic signal is being upgraded.

 Eugene Signal Enhancements: Throughout the Hwy 99 corridor from the Beltline On/Off ramps to Royal Ave, crews will be upgrading the signals to make them safer for all users.
 Work includes upgrades to the signals and to the sidewalk access ramps.
 Crews are currently working at the Beltline On/Off ramps.
 Look for signs and cones delineating any lane shifts to allow for safe working and safe passage for all users.